Docs

 -d '{"source_type":"url","url":"https://www.worksinprogress.news/p/the-secret-behind-japans-railways"}' \

-Anonymous MPP calls (this example) hit POST /api/v1/mpp/narrations and return a nar_-prefixed Narration id you can poll at GET /api/v1/mpp/narrations/:id.
+Both examples hit POST /api/v1/mpp/narrations anonymously and return a nar_-prefixed Narration id you can poll at GET /api/v1/mpp/narrations/:id.
 Authenticated users who want to pay per episode hit POST /api/v1/mpp/episodes instead and get an ep_-prefixed Episode attached to their primary podcast.
 See Authentication paths for the full matrix.

-Omitting voice defaults to felix (Standard, 75¢).
-Request a Premium voice (elara, callum, lark, nash) and the 402 challenge arrives at $1.00 instead — see Pricing.
+Omitting voice defaults to felix (Standard).
+Premium voices (elara, callum, lark, nash) cost more than Standard for the same input.
+The 402 challenge quotes the exact price for your submission — see Pricing.

 Protocol flow